4lbertojordan/code-server/README.md

 docker-compose stop
 docker-compose down (optional)
 ```

+## Pending tasks

+Install more binaries.
+Improve the security on Nginx.
+Install fonts for ZSH and Powerleve10k.
+Set zsh as default prompt in Visual Studio.
+Set Dark theme as default.
+Connect to external Docker daemon.

+## Ideas

+Connect to Jenkins.
+Connect to Ansible Tower.
+Connect to Docker Dashboard.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.